Guide on How to Set Goals in Soccer

 Goal setting is an ongoing process, and sometimes, you might need to make more realistic goals or adjust your goals based on new circumstances or information about your current abilities.
 If a goal is too challenging or too easy, or if your priorities shift due to injury, team changes, or other factors, modifying your goals shows wisdom rather than failure.

-The key when you are facing a challenge is to make thoughtful adjustments that keep you moving forward rather than abandoning your goals entirely.
-Remember, pushing yourself too hard without proper adjustments can lead to burnout, which ultimately destroys both your performance and love for the game, making goal flexibility a crucial skill for any serious player.
+The key when you are facing a challenge is to make thoughtful adjustments that keep you moving forward rather than quitting on your goals entirely.
+Remember, pushing yourself too hard without proper adjustments to a plan can lead to burnout, which ultimately destroys both your performance and love for the game.

 Build Accountability Systems